FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 The only difference is where `authorizationCheck` pulls the access token from.
 Everything else is exactly the same.

 Finally, we need to update our code to handle refreshing and updating the access token.
 The best place for that is in the `authorizationCheck` code.
+Here's the updated code:

 ```javascript
 authorizationCheck = async (req, res) => {